nicolasdickenmann/nicolasdickenmann.github.io/_posts/2024-04-15-Janestreet.md

 image: /assets/img/hooks-10.png
 redirect: https://github.com/nicolasdickenmann/janestreetpuzzlemarch24
 details:
-  - "• This is an implementation for the <a href='https://www.janestreet.com/puzzles/hooks-10-index/'>Jane Street Puzzle</a>"
+  - "Found an algorithmic solution algorithm for the <a href='https://www.janestreet.com/puzzles/hooks-10-index/'>Jane Street Puzzle March 2024</a>"
-  - "• Implemented algorithm that set up problem and then backtracked through all possible solutions using C++"
+  - "• Implemented algorithm to backtrack through all possible combinations using C++"
-  - "• Custom-built robotic arm"
-  - "• Integration with IoT devices"
+  - "• Optimized algorithm to find the solution in 65'536 hook positions in under 20 minutes on my laptop"
 featured: true
 ---